 Soy sauce is low FODMAP as the amount of wheat in the product is well within low FODMAP limits.
 Safe serve is 2 tablespoons.

 Wasabi is a spicy green paste served with sushi.
-It’s low FODMAP in large 2 tablespoon serves but you only need a dab on your sushi for flavor.
+It’s low FODMAP in large 2 tablespoon serves but you only need a dab on your sushi for flavour.

 Pickled ginger helps cleanse the pallet between pieces of sushi.
-This delightfully refreshing condiment can sometime hide sneaky FODMAPs so check it for sorbitol or high fructose corn syrup.
+This delightfully refreshing condiment can sometimes hide sneaky FODMAPs so check it for sorbitol or high fructose corn syrup.